kushagraa-j/cpp/notes/0.INTRO/0.3.How_to_develop_a_program?/main.md

 # What

 Before all, you must know *what* you are gonna make.
 Its a really important question, if you dont know what you are coding for, then um, what are you even doing?
-Define your application of the program.
+You must define your application of the program.

 Example:

 - I want to make a program which adds two numbers
 - I want to make a program to calculate my BMI
+- I want to make a program to provide me the map to heaven

 # How